 The distinction between hard and soft systems is also questionable, since even to Ashby, every system is “soft system” in the sense of being one perspective of the real world.

 Read Soft Systems for more on Checkland.

 The main problem here (as is explained and resolved in other papers) is the confusion of a social group or network with a social system.

 Ackoff noted that the actors in a system described as per classical cybernetics act according roles and rules.

-By contrast, the actors in a social system have free will and can act as they choose.
+By contrast, the actors in a human social system have free will and can act as they choose.

 This prompts the question as to how people do, or should, make choices.